-BPA is an industrial chemical that may find its way into people's food.
+BPA is an industrial chemical that may find its way into your food and beverages.

-But is BPA really that bad, and should you avoid it at all costs?
-This is a detailed review of BPA and its health effects.
+This article provides a detailed review of BPA and its health effects.

-These days, BPA-containing plastics are commonly used in food containers, baby bottles and other things.
+These days, BPA-containing plastics are commonly used in food containers, baby bottles, and other items.

-BPA is also used to make epoxy resins, which are put on the inner lining of canned food containers to keep the metal from corroding and breaking.
+BPA is also used to make epoxy resins, which are spread on the inner lining of canned food containers to keep the metal from corroding and breaking.

 Common products that may contain BPA include: